 Any person, firm or corporation which violates any provision of this chapter shall be guilty of an offense against this chapter and shall be subject to a fine for the first week's continuation of such violation, or any portion of that week, of not more than \$250 or imprisonment for not more than 15 days, or both.
 In addition thereto, any person, firm or corporation which violates any of the provisions of this chapter or which shall omit, neglect or refuse to do any act required by this chapter shall, severally, for each and every such violation, forfeit and pay a civil penalty not to exceed \$100 per day for each day of continued violation in excess of one week.
-The imposition of penalties for any violation of this chapter shall not excuse the violation or permit it to continue.
-The application of the above penalty or penalties for any violation of this chapter shall not preclude the closing of the junkyard and the enforced removal of conditions prohibited by this chapter.
+The imposition of penalties for any violation of the above penalty or penalties for any violation of this chapter shall not preclude the closing of the junkyard and the enforced removal of conditions prohibited by this chapter.
 The expenses of the Town in enforcing the closure and removal of materials from the premises, including legal fees, may be chargeable, in addition to the aforestated criminal and civil penalties, to the offender and may be recovered in a civil court of appropriate jurisdiction.